 On a quest to provide cannabis oil to others, Simpson experimented with different cuts of cannabis, extraction methods, and solvents.
 After much trial and error, Simpson settled on a highly purified, decarboxylated, substance that was well-suited to both oral and topical use.

-RSO vs. CBD oil
+The difference between RSO and CBD oil

 Both CBD oil and RSO are cannabis-infused oils, but they have more differences than similarities.
 RSO is an undiluted, THC-rich extract, while CBD oil is on the opposite end of the spectrum: heavily diluted, CBD-rich, and containing more carrier oil than actual marijuana extract.
-CBD oil is meant solely for sublingual and oral ingestion, while Rick Simpson Oil is more versatile.
+CBD oil is meant solely for sublingual and oral ingestion, while Rick Simpson Oil is a bit more versatile.

 Can Rick Simpson Oil treat cancer?

 The ultimate goal of Rick Simpson’s traditional cannabis oil cancer treatment is to kill cancer by exposing it to ultra-high doses of THC.
-Simpson’s protocol encourages patients to “ingest 1 gram or 1 ml of high grade oil every 24 hours, once they have built up their tolerance for this medication.”

 THC may also help the body’s metabolism shift towards fat-burning via activation of AMPK.
-According to molecular biologist Dr. Bob Melamede, this is a big deal: with fat-metabolism comes less free radical production and a more aerobic cellular environment.
+According to molecular biologist Dr. Bob Melamede, this is a big deal: with more fat-metabolism comes less free radical production and a more aerobic cellular environment.
 Early research on cancer revealed that these subtle shifts may prevent growth and proliferation of tumors.

 Other potential benefits of Rick Simpson Oil